argoproj/argo-rollouts/docs/FAQ.md

 ### Does Argo Rollouts depend on Argo CD or any other Argo project?

 Argo Rollouts is a standalone project.
-Even though it works great with Argo CD and other Argo projects, it can by used on its own for Progressive Delivery scenarios.
+Even though it works great with Argo CD and other Argo projects, it can be used on its own for Progressive Delivery scenarios.
 More specifically, argo Rollouts does **NOT** require that you also have installed Argo CD on the same cluster.

 ### How does Argo Rollouts integrate with Argo CD?